swiftcashproject/swiftcash/README.md

 ### Minimum & Maximum Block Rewards

-Community proposals will be allowed to use 10% of maximum block rewards for budgetting as calculated with the following formula.
-Another 10% goes to PoS Miners and SwiftNodes/Masternodes.
+Community proposals will be allowed to use 10% of the maximum inflation for budgetting as calculated with the following formula.
+Another 10% goes to PoS Miners and SwiftNodes/Masternodes which is also known as the minimum inflation.
 The rest which is up to 80% can go to HODL deposits.

 Maximum Block Rewards = (4 * 2000 * 52560) / (4 * 52560 + nHeight + 58300 - 2000)